 2440 Pearl Street, Boulder, CO 80302 | 303.442.2911

-A street lined with restaurants, shops and people watching, Pearl Street is the heart and soul of Boulder — and has been for 40 years!
+A street lined with restaurants, shops and people watching, Pearl Street is the heart and soul of Boulder — and has been for more than four decades!
 Here, in the center of historic downtown, locals and visitors stroll the brick-paved pedestrian walkway, linger on sun-dappled benches and restaurant patios, shop to their hearts' content, and stop to watch only-in-Boulder street performers.
 Four blocks of Pearl are closed to traffic, but the fun continues to stretch for blocks in either direction.

 Watch this inspiring PBS video featuring Pearl Street's street performers or this KUNC spot about Boulder's buskers.

 Whether you're perusing fun trinkets and games at Into the Wind, cooling off in the pop-jet fountain or playing in a rock garden with big boulders, Pearl Street is just the start of what do to in Boulder with kids.